-Our drive through lion enclosure, where our pride of lions roam freely around the cars, is a real highlight of the safari drive but there are plenty of other highlights as you continue your safari journey.
-You’ll see rhino roaming freely with zebra, wildebeest and forest buffalo not to mention camels, nilgai and kiang and wolves, tigers and bongo!
+Our drive through lion enclosure, where our pride of lions roam around the cars, is a real highlight of the safari drive but there are plenty of other highlights as you continue your safari journey.
+You’ll see rhino with zebra, wildebeest and forest buffalo not to mention camels, nilgai and kiang and wolves, tigers and bongo!
 To find out more about our animals check out our wildlife pages.

 We are famous for our drive through baboon enclosure but did you know that you can watch their antics from a safe distance if you’re not quite brave enough to venture in?
 You can take our car friendly route which still gives you fantastic views of our cheeky residents.

 If you fancy the trill of the baboons without any of the risk then try our baboon bus.
 You can phone us on the morning of your visit to book your seats and you’ll be driven the whole way round the safari as well as through the baboon enclosure.